ircmaxell/resume/testimonials/2019-05-AlyssaConley.md

 ## Biggest Weaknesses

 If Anthony is continually roadblocked in a way that diminishes his sense of value and voice, he can resort to the path of least resistance and give up on the "fight to be heard" and let those who have diminished his perspective "have their way."
-I think this is a common reaction for most people, but I do believe that Anthony has a particularly strong ethic and calcuated approach to his way of working, thinking, assessing, and analyzing, and I believe he can grow by reducing his emotional attachment to "what's right" so that his advocacy is less personally draining and he can extend his energy to push through and beyond the closed-mindedness or resistance of particularly stubborn individuals.
+I think this is a common reaction for most people, but I do believe that Anthony has a particularly strong ethic and calculated approach to his way of working, thinking, assessing, and analyzing, and I believe he can grow by reducing his emotional attachment to "what's right" so that his advocacy is less personally draining and he can extend his energy to push through and beyond the closed-mindedness or resistance of particularly stubborn individuals.

 ## Advice for future employers